International design business management (IDBM)

-Implementation method: Online & Few face-to-face sessions in Espoo.
+Implementation method: Online & few face-to-face sessions in Espoo.
 Travel expenses will be reimbursed.

 During this course, we will focus on the following learning objectives:

 - Understanding the dynamics between the individual, the team, and community.
-This will be based on readings, exercises during the class, as well as individual and team assignments
+This will be based on readings, exercises during the class, as well as individual and team assignments.

-- Apply the skills you learn and practice through readings, talks, and exercises to propose your solution to the challenge
+- Apply the skills you learn and practice through readings, talks, and exercises to propose your solution to the challenge.

-- In multi-disciplinary teams, learn to apply design-driven methods and processes to create a solution to a pressing societal challenge
+- In multi-disciplinary teams, learn to apply design-driven methods and processes to create a solution to a pressing societal challenge.

 Implementation method: Mainly online learning, including contact lessons in Turku.

-Students apply theoretical knowledge and skills learned in other IDBM program courses in the project work, practicing combining theory into real-life business development.
+Students apply theoretical knowledge and skills learned in other IDBM programme courses in the project work, practicing combining theory into real-life business development.
 To support this interaction, online study materials, webinars, and supervising field experts offer mentoring for each project team.

 After completing the course, students should be able to:

-- Explore and create creative and cross-cutting new business opportunities within complex, ambiguous problem settings and environmentsApply design thinking process and tools in product, service, business, and/or ecosystem development.
+- Explore and create creative and cross-cutting new business opportunities within complex, ambiguous problem settings and environments.

-- Solve real-world problems creatively
+- Solve real-world problems creatively.

-- Design and conduct research in the project contexts
+- Design and conduct research in the project contexts.

-- Connect one’s own disciplinary expertise to a wider multi-disciplinary design business context
+- Connect one’s own disciplinary expertise to a wider multi-disciplinary design business context.

-- Lead and collaborate in a multi-cultural multi-disciplinary team
+- Lead and collaborate in a multi-cultural multi-disciplinary team.

 - Communicate ideas and concepts both verbally and visually in and outside the team on both operative and strategic levels.

 This online course advances and deepens students’ understanding on the central topics of international design business management.
 Students will conduct research studies on IDBM-related topics, applying theoretical literature and interviewing professionals working in the related industries.
-Course assignments “warm-up” students for Master’s thesis work.
+Course assignments “warm-up” students for their master’s thesis.
 Virtual learning technology and webinar (web-based seminar) format enable students to participate in the course from any location.

 After completing this online course, students should have: